anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 Explanation:

-AWS Bedrock: An open-source project that provides a comprehensive framework for building and deploying modern applications on AWS.
+- ***AWS Bedrock***: An open-source project that provides a comprehensive framework for building and deploying modern applications on AWS.
-Email Generation: AWS Bedrock can be used to generate personalized emails by leveraging its templating and data manipulation capabilities.
+- ***Email Generation***: AWS Bedrock can be used to generate personalized emails by leveraging Claude for template and data manipulation capabilities.

 Steps:

-Install and import necessary libraries (e.g., AWS Bedrock, Jinja2) Define an email template using Jinja2 templating engine Populate the template with personalized recommendations and user data Generate the email content for each user
+1. Install and import necessary libraries (e.g., AWS Bedrock, Jinja2)
+2. Populate the template with personalized recommendations and user data
-Explain how AWS Bedrock simplifies the email generation process
+3. Generate the email content for each user

 ### 4. Resource Cleanup